Develop for VOXL in a Docker

 voxl-emulator enables one to develop CPU-based applications for VOXL and test in an emulated environment.

-4) Download archived docker image from ModalAI Developer portal (login required): * VOXL Emulator Docker Image (1.0.0)
+4) Download archived docker image from ModalAI Developer portal (login required).
+Currently it is on version 1.1. downloads.modalai.com

-5) Move archive into this directory alongside install-emulator-docker.sh and this README.md
+5) Move archive into the voxl-docker folder you just cloned alongside install-emulator-docker.sh and README.md

-6) Run configuration script to load docker image from archive and install the voxl-docker.sh script to /usr/local/bin so the docker image can be started from within other project directories.
+6) Run configuration script to load docker image from archive.
+This will also install the voxl-docker.sh script to /usr/local/bin so the docker image can be started from within other project directories.

 (OPTIONAL) Install the voxl-hexagon Docker Image